-The Helmholtz Representation Model for Climate Science (HClimRep) project aims to revolutionize climate modeling by integrating advanced AI techniques and high-performance computing.
-This groundbreaking initiative focuses on developing a comprehensive AI-based climate model that captures complex interactions between the atmosphere, ocean, and sea ice across seasonal to decadal timescales.
+The Helmholtz Representation Model for Climate Science (HClimRep) project seeks to leverage the success of foundation modeling in weather forecasting and apply it to climate timescales.
+This pioneering initiative focuses on developing a comprehensive AI‑based climate model that captures the complex interactions among the atmosphere, ocean, and sea ice across seasonal to decadal time scales.

 Onboaring